zompiexx/wargames/README.md

 * Global Thermonuclear War Game Map
 * Text to speech for WOPR/Joshua (requires espeak to be installed: sudo apt install espeak): Server only at the moment, would require a custom telnet client to work client side
 * Samples integration for WOPR/Joshua voice (you will need to provide your own samples): uses aplay system command call to play wav file
-* Samples integration for Imsai 8080/Kermit/Modem Sounds (you will need to provide your own samples): uses aplay system command call to play wav file
+* Samples integration for Imsai 8080/Kermit and Dialer/Modem Sounds and more (you will need to provide your own samples): uses aplay system command call to play wav files
 * Integration with Chat GPT for WOPR Chat (requires shell gpt to be installed: code and install info here - https://github.com/TheR1D/shell_gpt)
 * Dialer Program
 *   Imsai 8080 - calls School program (using simulated Kermit)